Umuzi-org/Tilde/automarker_2/README.md

 9. No way to track performance of an automarker config over time.
 [TODO]

 We can see reviews that were left, but we can't see when a user needed to step in and stop the process.
+This might be a hard thing to get right.

 10. Self-test is a pain in the bum [TODO]